-Post Liner Free is a robust, beautiful outline shader that gives you excellent control over the look with virtually no coding required.
-And if you get the Pro version, it's highly tweakable.
+Post Liner Pro is a robust, beautiful, and highly tweakable outline shader that gives you excellent control over the look with virtually no coding required.

 WYSIWYG-IN-EDITOR

 Get your look right the first time.
 Simply drag objects to the Post Liner Renderer script inspector and you can tweak the Post Processing Volume's effect settings live.
 It saves those settings as an asset automatically, even if you modify it at runtime.